Abortion in Nigeria: Causes for abortion

-Nigerian women want around 6.7 children.
+Nigerian women want to give birth to at least 6.7 children in every family they are as a member.
 They have 25 years from the ages of 20-45 where they are mostly likely to get pregnant.
-They spend around 15 of those years pregnant, trying to get pregnant, and not having sex immediately after pregnancy, as accustomed in Nigerian culture.
+They spend around 15 of those years being pregnant, trying to get pregnant, and not having sex immediately after pregnancy, as accustomed in Nigerian culture.
 This equates to them having around ten childbearing years where they do not want to be pregnant.

 Nigerian women have a long span of their life where an unwanted pregnancy can take place, thus these women need contraceptives to make sure an unwanted pregnancy will not occur.